10- The Chamberlain Families of Westmoreland, NH

 4- Job Chamberlain born about 1736, location unknown.
 (I have found no information on the birth of Job.
 I chose this birth order because he was old enough to sign the petition of Jan.
 30, 17502 and was considered an “adult male citizen of the town,” as was his 12 year old brother Jedediah.)2 d.
 22 March 1825 Brewer, Penobscot, Maine.

 6- John Chamberlain b. about 1739, Newton, Middlesex, Massachusetts.
 It has been reported that John was born in Newton,3 however, a fire in Newton destroyed church records in 17708 and no birth records have been found.
 His father Thomas moved from Newton to Westmoreland.
 This places his birth order between Jedediah and the youngest brother Increase.
 John did not sign in 1750 but apparently was old enough to become a grantee of the Westmoreland charter by 1752.
-I believe this John Chamberlain is the father of Spencer Chamberlain.
-To see the new evidence and why I beleive this, read Chapter 15- The Unusual Household of Increase Chamberlain.
+This John Chamberlain is the father of Spencer Chamberlain.
+To see the new evidence for this, read Chapter 15- The Unusual Household of Increase Chamberlain.

 The Henry Chamberlain Line, Six Generations9